-- Molds stored or operated in humid conditions require no special protection.
+- Injection Molds can be stored and operated in humid conditions.

-- Water cooling channels are unaffected by corrosion.
-As a result, heat transfer characteristics and cooling efficiency are constant throughout the mould life.
+- Water cooling channels are not affected by corrosion.
+As a result, heat transfer characteristics and cooling efficiency are constant throughout the mold life.

-Stavax Tool steel is an excellent choice for cores, cavities and stripper rings for moulds with high production rate.
+Stavax Tool steel material is used in high production volumes injection mold cores, cavities and stripper rings.
 It is also suitable for molding corrosive materials such as PVC and abrasive filled materials.
 Because of good polish-ability, Stavax tool steel material is also suitable for injection molding of optical parts such as clear glass.

-Stavax tool steel is more expensive than H13 steel.
+Stavax tool steel is more expensive than H13 tool steel materials.

 This tool steel has application only for parts requiring low to medium polished parts.

-S7 is very durable, impact-resistant tool steel that can be hardened up to 56 RC.
+S7 is very durable, impact-resistant tool steel material that can be hardened up to 56 RC.
 It is an air or oil hardening shock resisting (cold work) tool steel offering a unique combination of toughness and wear resistance.
 Read this article for more details on S7 mold steel material.